On Test

 Azimut is, it seems, not only aware of the competition but also how much use yachts of this size get put to by their owner-operators.
 The interior reflects the serious cruising requirements of a 16m flybridge with masses of stowage and easy-going nature that you just know will be a joy to use.

-This being an Azimut, the practicalities of yachting life run alongside plenty of style.
-The new interiors we saw on the Grande Tri-Deck and 68 find a subtle home here, with dreamy, pastel soft furnishings, not a hard edge to be found and a choice of clean cool finishes or warmer oak cabinetry, detailed with copper inlays.
+This being an Azimut, the practicalities of yachting life run alongside plenty of styles.
+The new interiors we saw on the Grande Tri-Deck and 68 Fly find a subtle home here, with dreamy, pastel soft furnishings, not a hard edge to be found, and a choice of clean cool finishes or warmer oak cabinetry, detailed with copper inlays.

 Interior Accommodation